 Since the emergence of voice communication over the internet, security has been a growing concern.
-As more and more companies want to integrate their office phone systems and communication servers with other business applications and to leverage SIP Trunking and VoIP for flexible and efficient communication, it is essential to address security considerations as part of every solution design.
+As more and more companies want to integrate their office phone systems and communication servers with other business applications and to leverage SIP Trunking and VoIP Phone for flexible and efficient communication, it is essential to address security considerations as part of every solution design.

 Like any device connected to the internet, your VoIP Phone System can fall victim to cybercriminals.
 Cybercriminals are not just looking to steal valuable information about your company, customers, bank information, credit cards, etc that can be used to commit fraud or extract a ransom (ransomware).
-VoIP itself is an attractive target for hackers since gaining control of a phone system enables them to make money at your expense by dumping fraudulent long-distance traffic on your system or lines.
+VoIP Phone itself is an attractive target for hackers since gaining control of a phone system enables them to make money at your expense by dumping fraudulent long-distance traffic on your system or lines.
 For a small business, the cost of recovering from financial fraud or misuse can be as extreme as putting it out of business.

-RingOffice takes a proactive approach to securing their infrastructure and helping clients do the same.
+RingOffice takes a proactive approach to securing its infrastructure and helping clients do the same.
 Below are some tips that will help you protect your Business Phone System from hackers and criminal cyber fraud.

-- Protect VoIP Devices with a Next-Generation Firewall: A Next-Generation Firewall or NGFW is a network security appliance that goes beyond port/protocol inspection &blocking to add deep packet application-level inspection, intrusion prevention, and to leverage external threat intelligence sources to keep up to date with the threat landscape.
+- Protect VoIP Devices with a Next-Generation Firewall: A Next-Generation Firewall or NGFW is a network security appliance that goes beyond port/protocol inspection &blocking to add deep packet application-level inspection, intrusion prevention, and leverage external threat intelligence sources to keep up-to-date with the threat landscape.
 A firewall provides a barrier between your internal network and the external non-trusted network where cyber-attacks could come from.
 If you are unsure about your firewall or network design, talk to your network administrator or service provider about better protecting your network.

 - Change Defaults Passwords: The first thing to do when implementing a new Business Phone System is to change the default passwords to stronger passwords.
 Many phone systems will also help you automate the process of changing default web passwords on VoIP desk phones, cordless phones, conference phones, etc. Many of these will also ensure different passwords are used for web interface access vs. SIP authentication.
 A VoIP phone with a default web interface password or an easy password set in SIP credentials is an open invitation for hackers to exploit.